musti17/ERC-4626-Vault/README.md

 npx hardhat test tests/XSushiVault.test.js
 ```

-## Key Design Decisions
+## Key Design Decisions 🎯

 The following decisions were made to balance security, gas efficiency, and functionality in XSushiVault:

 - **Precise Approval Management**

-  - **Decision**: Approves the exact amount of tokens needed for each operation (e.g., staking Sushi or unstaking xSushi) rather than using infinite approvals.
+  - **Decision**: Approved the exact amount of tokens needed for each operation while staking Sushi or unstaking xSushi rather than using infinite approvals.
   - **Reasoning**: Infinite approvals could save ~20,000 gas per call by avoiding repeated approvals, but they pose a security risk—if the SushiBar or router is compromised, the vault’s tokens could be drained.
 Security is prioritized over gas savings in this DeFi context.

 - **Hardcoded Swap Deadline in zapIn**